Board of Directors

 Former Board Members:

-Peter Abell, Marion Abell, Jennifer Atlee, Ashley Bahlkow, Molly Dowd, Mike Early, Emily Fabel, Ethan Hazzard-Watkins, Julia Jandrisits, Rebecca Rueter, Ellen Williams
+Peter Abell, Marion Abell, Jennifer Atlee, Ashley Bahlkow, Molly Dowd, Mike Early, Emily Fabel, Ethan Hazzard-Watkins, Julia Jandrisits, Rebecca Rueter, Tatiana Schreiber, Ellen Williams